enjx/CSC2106_IOT_GP21/README.md

-README.md files for LoRa and ESP are within the folders respectively.
+README.md and Reflection.md files for LoRa and ESP are within the folders respectively.